 Although a great deal of work has been carried out at Uxmal - and in fact is still being carried out – not a lot is known about the city.
 It is believed that it was founded around 500 AD and that most of its development occurred between 700 - 1000 AD when it became a thriving city and a religious centre with great ceremonial significance.
 The layout of the buildings suggests knowledge of astronomy by its planners.
-At its peak Uxmal had a population of around 25,000 inhabitants.
-Around 1000 AD the city was invaded by the Toltec’s and it started to decline, it was abandoned around 1200 AD.
+At its peak, Uxmal had a population of around 25,000 inhabitants.
+Around 1000 AD the city was invaded by the Toltecs and it started to decline, it was abandoned around 1200 AD.

 Covering around 150 acres the central area of Uxmal is reasonably well preserved due to the high quality of the buildings which are constructed of well-cut stones set in concrete.
-The ruins today providing a good impression of what the city would have looked like at its height.
+The ruins today provide a good impression of what the city would have looked like at its height.

 A stepped pyramid with five levels it raises to a height of 27.6m.
 The design is unusual in that the profile of each layer is elliptical in shape and not the normal rectilinear plan found in Maya pyramids.
-It was a common practice in Mesoamerica to build new pyramids on top of older ones, but in Uxmal a new pyramid was built off centre slightly to the east of the older pyramid, so that on the west side the temple on top of the old pyramid is preserved, but has the newer temple above it.
+It was a common practice in Mesoamerica to build new pyramids on top of older ones, but in Uxmal a new pyramid was built off centre slightly to the east of the older pyramid so that on the west side the temple on top of the old pyramid is preserved but has the newer temple above it.

-The East face has a wider staircase with a hole near its top; this was the result of excavations into the pyramid to study a temple which had been covered by the subsequent construction work.
+The East face has a wider staircase with a hole near its top; this was the result of excavations into the pyramid to study a temple that had been covered by the subsequent construction work.

-This consists of four buildings placed at different levels that surrounding a courtyard.
-Constructed sometime after 900 AD the façades are richly decorated with motives and lattice work, masks, serpents, human figures and representations of the gods, it is thought to have been used as a school for training healers, astrologers, shamans, and priests.
+This consists of four buildings placed at different levels that surround a courtyard.
+Constructed sometime after 900 AD the façades are richly decorated with motives and latticework, masks, serpents, human figures, and representations of the gods, it is thought to have been used as a school for training healers, astrologers, shamans, and priests.

 Close by is the Quadrangle of the birds with the colonnade one of the buildings showing reconstructed columns.

 This is an excellent example and shows the court with its battered side and the location of the ring which was reconstructed in concrete from a remaining fragment.

-On the façades are vaulted passage ways with plain inner surfaces, which breaks the otherwise continuous frieze.
+On the façades are vaulted passage-ways with plain inner surfaces, which break the otherwise continuous frieze.
 On the same platform next to the Palace is the House of the Turtles so named for the frieze of turtles carved around its cornice.

-In front of the Governor's Palace is a small shrine with a monolith in the form of an inverted cone which protrudes into the ground and a shrine with steps on 4 sides with a two-headed Jaguar Throne.
+In front of the Governor's Palace is a small shrine with a monolith in the form of an inverted cone that protrudes into the ground and a shrine with steps on 4 sides with a two-headed Jaguar Throne.

 Looking down from the platform of the Governor’s Palace can be seen the Dovecote Roofcomb which has remained preserved over the centuries.

-To the side of the Palace is the Great Pyramid with its east side in a collapsed state and the north side - restored in the early 1970’s - with its grand staircase leading to the Macaws Temple with its wide central doorway.
+To the side of the Palace is the Great Pyramid with its east side in a collapsed state and the north side - restored in the early 1970s - with its grand staircase leading to the Macaws Temple with its wide central doorway.

 Throughout the site are a number of stone stelae with hieroglyphic inscriptions containing details of the city’s rulers, many of these stelae appear to have been deliberately damaged.